Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 They influence hunger, metabolism, and fat storage.

-Understanding how hormones work helps you make better lifestyle choices.
+Understanding how hormones work helps you make better lifestyle choices over time.

 Focus on: